Fleckism/SecurityPlus/3 Performing Security Assessments/3A Assess Organizational Security L3a.md

 ## LESSON INTRODUCTION
+#Progress_mark
 Security #assessment refers to processes and tools that evaluate the attack surface.
 With knowledge of adversary tactics and capabilities, you can assess whether points on the attack surface are potentially vulnerable attack vectors.
-The output of assessment is recommendations for deploying, enhancing, or reconfiguring security controls to mitigate the risk that vulnerabilities are exploitable by [[threat]] actors.
+The output of [[assessment]] is recommendations for deploying, enhancing, or reconfiguring security controls to mitigate the risk that vulnerabilities are exploitable by [[threat]] actors.

 Lesson Objectives